DrPacMan89/hawtdawg-all-ears/FAQ.md

 SHowcase your best self-wheter that means a fresh-from-the-groomer glamour shot or an ation shot from your last game of fetch.

+## Where do I list my favorite treats?

+Open the HAwt Dawg app and click on "Edit Profile"

+Scroll down to the section called "Passions" and tell potential mates and friends all about the treats and toys that makes your tail wag.

+When you'e done, click "Save changes" to show the world.